oracle/python-oracledb/doc/src/api_manual/module.rst

 .. function:: register_params_hook(hook_function)

-    Registers a user hook function that will be called internally by python-oracledb prior to connection or pool creation.
+    Registers a user parameter hook function that will be called internally by python-oracledb prior to connection or pool creation.
 The hook function accepts a copy of the parameters that will be used to create the pool or standalone connection and may modify them.
 For example, the cloud native authentication plugins modify the "access_token" parameter with a function that will acquire the token using information found in the "extra_auth_parms" parameter.

+    Multiple hooks may be registered.
+They will be invoked in order of registration.

+    To unregister a user function, use :meth:`oracledb.unregister_params_hook`.

+    See :ref:`registerparamshook`.

     .. note::